Educational Pest Index

 Prevention

-Eliminate food and water sources — clean up crumbs and fix leaks
+Eliminate standing water sources and repair pipe leaks

 Full Cockroaches Guide